Filtering with Dynamic Focus

 Auto-complete

 The Dynamic Focus search bar supports autocompletion for search fields and highlights the Lucene query terms while you type.
-While typing the query terms, the search bar proposes search fields that match the current input.
+When typing the query terms, the search bar proposes search fields that match the current input.
 If you do not have a command of Lucene syntax, then you can get automatic help.
 All query proposals that appear in a drop-down list as follows the search bar.
 If the needed proposal is in view, click or go to it by using the arrow keys.

 Instana's search function is zero-time, which means that the results appear when you enter your search criteria.
 You can also save, edit, and delete filters to speed up your workflow.